SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Click on "Upload ZIP file".
 - Either drop the file into the box or simply browse your computer.

-### Working with "bitbucked" hosted applications
+### Working with "Bitbucket" hosted applications

 Assume that you are developing a web application, using Bitbucket as code repository.
 In this case, exposing the application through Cumulocity works as follows:

 * Click on "Add application".
 * Click on "HTTP(S) proxy".
 * Enter the name of the application, as shown in the application switcher.
 * Enter an application key.
 The application key is used to identify requests from this application and to make it available for subscription.
 * Enter the application path.
-This path will b	e part of the URL to invoke the application.
+This path will be part of the URL to invoke the application.
 For example, if you use "hello" as application path, the URL of the application will be "/apps/hello".
 * Enter the server URL where your application is hosted.
-At this URL, there needs to be an index.html file that provides the entry point to your application.
+At this URL, there needs to be an index.html file providing the entry point to your application.
 * Enter a username to access your repository (optional).
 * Enter a password to access your repository (optional).
 * Click "Save".

 ![https proxy app](/guides/users-guide/httpsproxy.png)

-> Note that, username and password are transmitted using HTTP Basic Authentication.
+> Username and password are transmitted using HTTP Basic Authentication.

-> We do not recommend to use bitbucket hosted application anymore, because downtime of bitbucket results into downtime of the application.
+> We do not recommend to use bitbucket hosted applications anymore because a downtime of "Bitbucket" results into a downtime of the applications hosted by them.

 ### Working with external applications